 TradingView offers an excellent free scanner for US and international stocks, forex, and crypto.
 Free users have access to all of the platform’s more than 150 built-in filters, and you can even create your own indicators to use with the stock scanner.

 The TradingView scanner is easy to set up.
-Filters are grouped by type and you can search for indicators or financial metrics by name.
+Filters are grouped by type, and you can search for indicators or financial metrics by name.
 There’s a balanced mix of fundamental and technical parameters to use as filters.
 The results table is also noteworthy for how easy it is on the eyes.
-You can customize the data columns and sort based on whatever parameters make the most sense for your analysis.
+You can customize the data columns and sort them based on whatever parameters make the most sense for your analysis.